mczajkow/mediamail/DESIGN.md

 * Number of points per word in the message: Short messages are less intereting.
 It was once said the average length of a tweet is 6 characters.
 The number of points per word is configured in the `points_per_word` setting.
 Recommended value is `1`.
 * Shoutout Heck:  Many times a message may come in with many shoutouts (e.g. the `@` symbol) in it which are just very short messages that are designed to grab a lot of attention.
 This is an `integer` that will be decremented of the overall score per shoutout used.
 Recommended value is -50.
 * Shoutout to Me: If a message is directed to the user, additional scoring can happen.
 This is checked by comparing the references in the message compared to what is configured in the `user_identification` global.json setting under the sub-property `social_media_handles`.
 Recommended value is 500, to elevate these above the others.

+### Scoring in Mailbot
+Mailbot uses scores to assign priorities to what messages are surfaced to the top of the query stanza in the email sent to the user.
+The higher the score, the further up it goes.

+### Scoring in Platform bots
+Platform bots (e.g. Twitterbog) use the scoring configuration to determine if it should even be sent into Elastic Search, with a minimum score found in the filters section of the configuration.

 ## Glossary
 * message: Every social media platform contains messages, e.g. posts, Tweets, etc. This term is broadly used to describe a specific instance.